![]() |

 Although born physically male, her parents accepted her desire to be a

-girl and she transitioned when 9.
+girl and she transitioned when nine.
 The Standards of Care

 were then stretched to the limit - she started to take puberty blockers